neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 	}

 As you can see, ``\Example\MySecurityPackage\FooSecurityAspect`` is just a regular PHP class which may (actually must) contain methods and properties.
-What it makes it an aspect is solely the @aspect annotation mentioned in the class comment.
+What makes it an aspect is solely the ``@aspect`` annotation mentioned in the class comment.
 The AOP framework recognizes this tag and registers the class as an aspect.